Christian-825/fitnessApp-client/README.md

 # Fitness Tracker App (Client)

 **Project Overview:**
 This is the **frontend client** of a Fitness Tracker App, built with **React** and **Vite**.
 The client allows users to track workouts, view progress, and navigate smoothly through the app using React Router.
-Axios is used for API communication with the backend (if any).
+Axios is used for API communication with the backend.

 **Live Demo:** [View on Vercel](https://fitness-app-client-amber.vercel.app/)